How to Install Kodi on Ubuntu-Based Linux Distributions

 Kodi has numerous features, including playing and streaming various media like TV channels, music, podcasts, and other videos.

-Users can completely adjust the app to their preference with numerous skins and add-ons available in both official and unofficial repositories.
+Users can completely adjust the app to their preference with many skins and add-ons available in both official and unofficial repositories.

 Before you can start customizing, you need to learn how to install Kodi on Ubuntu.
 The guide you are reading will also work on any Ubuntu-based Linux distro, including Elementary OS, Linux Mint, and Kubuntu.